Hirvensaloa/version-detection-framework/README.md

 python classify.py ./data/nats-20240919231929/fingerprint_comparison/aggregated_results.csv
 ```

+# Dataset

+The dataset is available for download from the following link: [Zenodo](https://doi.org/10.5281/zenodo.14338912).

+- [data](./data/README.md) folder contains data collected using the `application_capture.py` script and/or you can download the dataset and extract it there.

 # Other

-- [data](./data/README.md) folder contains the dataset used in the thesis.
 - [analyse](./analyse/README.md) folder contains scripts used to analyse the applications, data and results.